 Yes.
 In fact, you’ll see in this article that I’ve shot both summer and winter pics of the drive and the lake is beautiful any time of the year.
 That said, if you do the drive in the winter, be mindful of road conditions.

 The pass near Emerald Bay is sometimes closed due to snow.
 Also, car access to many of the beaches will be closed during the winter.
 But during winter months, it wouldn’t be too difficult to get street parking and walk into Baldwin Beach, King Beach, Nevada Beach and Pope Beach.

 Which Side of Lake Tahoe is More Scenic?

-I prefer the west side of the lake.
+This route tops our list of the most scenic drives in California, it’s all pretty scenic.
+That said, I prefer the west side of the lake.
 There are some gobsmacking views and easily accessible beaches.
 Either Tahoe City (north) and South Lake Tahoe (south) make for a great base of operations, but the towns and beaches there get very busy.
 The east side also has lovely views but some of the shoreline on that end is a bit harder to access.

 Do I Need a State Park Pass for the Tahoe Drive?

 You will need to pay a day use fee or use your annual pass for many of the beaches.
 Most day use fees in the area are $10 per car.
 But you won’t need that for the activities in downtown Tahoe City or South Lake Tahoe.

 Here’s a list of key beaches and their respective government jurisdiction:

 California State Park beaches: D.L.
 Bliss, Sugar Pine, King Beach